 For the 2014-2015 school year, I had the wonderful honor of being the “Scholar in Residence” and “Visiting Scholar in Conservative Thought and Policy,” University of Colorado-Boulder.
 I loved it.

-I have lots of other loves: human liberty and dignity; baking; cooking; playing Legos with my kids; hiking and backpacking; good writing; Christian Humanism; Apple products; and progressive rock and progressive jazz.
+I have lots of other loves: human liberty and dignity; baking; cooking; playing Legos with my kids; hiking and backpacking in the Great Plains and Rocky Mountains of North America; good writing; Christian Humanism; Apple products; and progressive rock and progressive jazz.

 Winner of the 2016 Paolucci Book Prize.

 Named best book of the year by The American Conservative and The Imaginative Conservative.

 Positively reviewed by The New York Times, The Wall Street Journal, National Review, and First Things.

 “Mr. Birzer’s excellent new book is the latest in a bumper crop of studies — including those by Kurt Bruner, Joseph Pearce, Mark Eddy Smith and Jim Ware — that plumb the religious meaning of Middle Earth.
 Thanks in part to them, it has become increasingly obvious that Tolkien deserves a place alongside T.S.
 Eliot, Russell Kirk and C.S.
 Lewis as one of the 20th century’s great Christian humanists.”

 –John J. Miller, “Myth at the Multiplex,” Wall Street Journal (Dec.
 2, 2002).